jss367/jss367.github.io/_posts/2017-06-21-installing-cuda-and-tensorflow.md

 #### Windows

-You'll need to get cuDNN.
-The guide is [here](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#install-windows).
+The guide to install cuDNN on Windows is [here](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#install-windows).

-On Windows the procedure is similar.
-Download and unzip the files.
+You'll need to download and unzip the files.
 For me, they download into a folder like `C:\Users\Julius\Downloads\cudnn-10.1-windows10-x64-v7.6.5.32`

 Then you have to copy files: